 This topic describes the OAuth 2.0 implicit grant type supported by Pivotal Single Sign‑On.
 The implicit grant type is for apps with a client secret that is not guaranteed to be confidential.

 - Resource Owner: A person or system capable of granting access to a protected resource.

 - Application: A client that makes protected requests using the authorization of the resource owner.

-- Access Application: The user accesses the application and triggers authentication and authorization.
+- Access Application: The user accesses the app and triggers authentication and authorization.

-- Authentication and Request Authorization: The application prompts the user for their username and password.
-The first time the user goes through this flow for the application, the user sees an approval page.
-On this page, the user can choose permissions to authorize the application to access resources on their behalf.
+- Authentication and Request Authorization: The app prompts the user for their username and password.
+The first time the user goes through this flow for the app, the user sees an approval page.
+On this page, the user can choose permissions to authorize the app to access resources on their behalf.

 - Authentication and Grant Authorization: The authorization server receives the authentication and authorization grant.